-Opportunity for students to learn some theory and then to practise the skills of communication, conflict management, problem-solving, and decision-making.
+Opportunity for students to learn some theory and then to practise the skills of communication, conflict management, problemsolving, and decision-making.
 Several lecturers are involved in teaching this subject.

-16.306 Administration of Nursing Services
+16.306 Administration of Nursing Services S1 or S2 L4

-Content is organized in terms of the material suggested by the standards for the Nursing Division of Hospitats compiled by the Royal Australian Nursing Federation.
+Content is organized in terms of the material suggested by the standards for the Nursing Division of Hospitals compiled by the Royal Australian Nursing Federation.
 Major foci are the goals, structures, processes and control mechanisms common to nursing service departments.

-16.307 Special Topic in Health Administration
+16.307 Special Topic in Health Administration S1 or S2 L4